nf-core/smrnaseq/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

+## Stand-alone scripts

+The `bin` directory contains some scripts used by the pipeline which may also be run manually:

+* `edgeR_miRBase.r`
+  * R script using for processing reads counts of mature miRNAs and miRNA precursors (hairpins).

 ## Core Nextflow arguments

 > **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).